Business security cameras and installation tools laid out on a desk for system planning.

 When installing a surveillance system, you’re not just protecting assets; you’re also responsible for respecting people’s privacy.
 Both customers and employees have a reasonable expectation of privacy, and there are strict laws governing surveillance.
 For example, you generally cannot place video equipment in areas like restrooms or changing rooms.
 It’s also important to understand the rules around audio recording, which are often much stricter than video.
 Being transparent about your security measures and understanding the legal boundaries of workplace surveillance helps build trust and keeps you compliant, avoiding potential legal trouble down the road.

-Local Licensing and Permit Rules
+Checking Off Your Licensing and Permit Boxes

 Security system regulations can vary significantly by state, county, and even city.
 Atlanta and the surrounding areas have specific rules about where you can place surveillance equipment and whether you need permits for installation.
 Failing to follow these local ordinances can result in fines and may even require you to remove your system.
 A professional provider who operates locally will be familiar with all relevant licensing and permit requirements.
 They can manage the paperwork and ensure your installation is fully compliant from the start, saving you the headache of trying to figure out complex local laws on your own.